pachyderm/pachyderm/doc/concepts/data-concepts/commit.md

 # Commit

 A commit is a snapshot that preserves the state of your data at a point in time.
-It represents a single change to a file or files, directory or directories in your Pachyderm repository.
-Every time you modify or add new data to a Pachyderm input repository, Pachyderm detects and records it as a new commit or revision.
+It represents a single set of changes to files or directories in your Pachyderm repository.
+Commit is a user-defined operation, which means that you can start a commit, make changes, and then close the commit after you are done.

 Each commit has a unique identifier (ID) that you can reference in the `<repo>@<commitID>` format.
 When you create a new